Heart Rock Trail Route Guide

 Heart Rock Trail

-After taking in the views, you will continue along the trail as it heads south through the forest for about 0.8 km to meet back up with the road near Camp Seely.
-From here, make your way back down CA-138 to return to the parking area for the Heart Rock Trail.
+To complete the loop, continue south through the forest for about 0.8 km until you reconnect with the road near Camp Seely.
+Follow CA-138 back to the parking area to finish the Heart Rock Trail.

 Trail Highlights